Israeli strike targets Hamas leaders in Qatar as they weigh Gaza ceasefire proposal

 Israel has long threatened to strike Hamas leaders wherever they are.
 While it has often welcomed Qatar's role as a mediator, alongside Egypt, it has also accused the Gulf nation of not putting enough pressure on the group.

-In contrast to previous Israeli operations against senior militants abroad, Israeli Prime Minister Benjamin Netanyahu was quick to publicly claim the strike, saying: “Israel initiated it, Israel conducted it and Israel takes full responsibility."
+In contrast to previous Israeli operations against senior militants abroad, Netanyahu was quick to publicly claim the strike, saying: “Israel initiated it, Israel conducted it and Israel takes full responsibility."

 He said the decision was taken Monday after a shooting attack in Jerusalem that killed six people and an attack on Israeli forces in Gaza that killed four soldiers.

 Israel alerted the U.S. ahead of time, according to an Israeli official, a White House official and another person familiar with the matter.
-The White House official would not say if Washington provided Israel with approval for carrying out the strike, but another U.S. official said the American military did not participate.
+The White House official would not say if Washington provided Israel with approval for carrying out the strike.
+Another U.S. official said the American military did not participate.

 All four officials spoke on condition of anonymity because they were not authorized to comment publicly.